-Here, we’ve rounded up the states that have no income tax.
+Here, we’ve rounded up the states without income tax.
 But when you peel back the layers, you’ll find that residents aren’t exactly living tax-free.

 Alaskans take great pride in their tax-free status.
 Not only is there no income tax, but the 49th state has no state sales tax either.